 What to do in Ohrid: Macedonia’s Best Kept Secret

 Have you ever stumbled upon an unheard of destination that blows your mind?
 That’s how Ohrid was for me.
 Less than 2 weeks prior to arriving in Ohrid, I had never heard of this lakeside beauty.
 We were doing a work exchange program in Kosovo where our host was telling us it was his favourite holiday destination.
 My curiosity was spiked and I had to find out more – not long after we were on our way.
-This what to do in Ohrid guide includes things to do, where to eat and information about accommodation and getting to Ohrid.
+If you’re wondering what to do in Ohrid this guide will help you plan the best things to do, where to eat and which 4-star lakeside accommodation is under $50/night.

 Surrounded by nearby mountains and national parks, Ohrid itself gives off an atmosphere of peace, history and beauty.
 The Medieval old town is filled with mosques, churches and unique architecture.
 Known to locals as Jerusalem of the Balkans, Ohrid was once home to 365 churches.
 One for every day of the year!
 There are 54,000 permanent residents and is also a UNESCO World Heritage site for its cultural and natural sites.
 Come and discover this hidden gem and find out why it made my list of top destinations for 2019.